What is car insurance?

 Part B contains specific details about the product, including:

 - optional benefits

 How soon after buying my car must I insure it?

-You are responsible for your car as soon as you buy it; before driving it anywhere, make sure it’s insured.
+You’re responsible for your car as soon as you buy it; before driving it anywhere, it’s advisable to insure it.